NFL television blackout policies: No opposing games

 This policy affects only the franchise's primary market, not others with signals that penetrate inside the 75-mile radius.
 It also does not affect viewers of NFL Sunday Ticket in the primary market; all other games remain available.

 In the case of the New York and Los Angeles markets, the NFL often schedules both local teams at the same time to circumvent the restriction (i.e. a Jets home game airs on WCBS-TV at 1 p.m., while the Giants have a road game on WNYW).

 Some markets, like those in Southwest Georgia, can see up to five (or even six) NFL games a week, with different network affiliates offering games involving the Falcons and Jaguars, and doubleheaders for the other conference's affiliate in the same market.
 Central New Jersey offers similar access to the New York and Philadelphia markets.

 Blackout procedure

-If a home game is unavailable locally because it is not sold out before the 72-hour deadline, one of the following situations will occur:
+One of the following situations will occur, if a home game is unavailable locally, because it is not sold out before the 72-hour deadline: